lab-brussels-1/lab-best-team-3/best-team-3/zerubabelget.md

 i'm 22

-and i like to try new things é workout
+and i like to try new things & workout

 i was taking french lesson but now i'm taking web developing corse at HYF.